 Every day, I scheduled time with myself to exercise, and every week I scheduled time to meal plan and to meal prep.

 Eventually, I didn’t have to convince myself as much, so I was able to move exercise, meal planning & weekly meal prep to my task list and complete whenever was most convenient for me.

-How My Planner Aids in Stress Management
+How I Use My Franklin-Covey Planner for Stress Management

 Now, my planner serves as a way to maintain lower stress levels.